Should you quit your job to start your own business?

 - Sales: This is a hard one for women but you can’t literally have a business if you don’t want to sell.
 Sales are the lifeblood of your business.
 Either get over your fear of selling or stay in your 9-5 job.

-Maybe you looked at the second list above and thought, “I can handle that if it means unlimited freedom, flexibility, and money.”
+Maybe you looked at list of disadvantages above and thought, “I can handle it if it means unlimited freedom, flexibility, and money.”

 Or maybe you’re starting to have second thoughts.
-It was one thing of dreaming to work from a beach in Bali, but the huge responsibility and income instability are freaking you out.
+It was one thing to just dream to work from a beach in Bali, but the huge responsibility and income instability are freaking you out.

 - What are your top values?: Do you value more financial stability or the freedom and autonomy of being your own boss?
-Is being in complete control of your time more important than being able to disconnect from work on evenings, weekends, and holidays?
+Is being in complete control of your time more important than feeling lonely when working from home?

 - Are you willing to do whatever it takes?: Are you prepared to learn new skills, network your little butt off, pivot as many times as necessary, and work longer hours than ever before?